craigmiller160/terraform-k8s-server/docs/Environment_Setup.md

 ## Prod Environment

 The production environment will run on my home Ubuntu machine and use MicroK8s as the Kubernetes provider.
 Here are the steps to set it up.
-Please note that unless specified otherwise, these steps must be performed on the Ubuntu machine.

 ### Install & Configure MicroK8s

-MicroK8s must be installed on the machine.
+MicroK8s must be installed on the Ubuntu machine.
 The Snap tool is required to do so.
+All of these steps must be executed on the Ubuntu production machine.

 ```bash
 sudo snap install microk8s --classic --channel=1.24